open-resources/dash_curriculum/tutorial/part4/chapter12.md

 [![enter image description here][21]][21]

-### 12.4.3 Set component height with `style`
+### 12.4.3 Set height with `style`

 Notice how we've cheated a bit in the snippet above by adding `'height':'65%'` for the `label` component style to make it align better to the `button`.
-Before you're ready to fill your `card` with more components, it's often a good idea to increase the height of the card to give a better impression of how it will all look when your dashboard is nearing completeness.
+Before you're ready to fill your `card` with more components, it's often a good idea to increase the height of the card to give a better impression of how it will all look when your dashboard is nearing completion.
 In the snippet below, we've included `'height':'200px'` for the `label` style attribute.

 ````{dropdown} See Code
     :container: + shadow